It’s safe to say that I had no idea of what to expect when I began backpacking Kyrgyzstan for the World Nomad Games.

 I boiled water when I could store it in my trusty water bottle, although sometimes I did have to resort to drinking bottled water when that option wasn't available.

 Rejoice!
-Travelers from countries such as the USA, Canada, UK, Australia and New Zealand can simply rock up at any Kyrgyz airport, where they’ll be stamped with a 60-day visa for entry to the country.
+Travelers from countries such as the USA, Canada, UK, Australia, and New Zealand can rock up at any Kyrgyz airport, where they'll be stamped with a 60-day visa for entry to the country.

-For this reason, travelers wanting to explore Central Asia often use Kyrgyzstan as a home base, while they wait for the harder to get visas of this region to be approved.
+For this reason, travelers wanting to explore Central Asia often use Kyrgyzstan as a home base while waiting for this region's more challenging visas to be approved.

 If you're into five-star hotels and shudder at the thought of squat toilets, then Kyrgyzstan may not be the country for you.